Johanna Rytkölä: Memberships

 Johanna Rytkölä joined the Association of Finnish Sculptors in 1991 and the Finnish Association of Designers Ornamo in 1987.
-She has frequently served in an expert role in her field, for example as a member of the Finnish State Art Commission in 1996–1998 and in the steering group for the exhibition of contemporary Finnish ceramic art, “Ceramics & Space” in Helsinki in 2014.
+She has frequently served in an expert role, for example on the Finnish State Art Commission in 1996–1998 and in the steering group for the exhibition of contemporary Finnish ceramic art, “Ceramics & Space” in Helsinki in 2014.

 Johanna Rytkölä has been a member of the International Academy of Ceramics (IAC-AIC) since 2007.
-In 2017 she represented Ornamo in the Finnish delegation promoting the Arctic Ceramic Centre in Lapland as the host for the IAC international congress in 2020.
+In 2021 she was on the organising committee for the IAC Congress held in Finland together with the Arctic Ceramic Center.

-Johanna Rytkölä is founding member in the art groups Artists O, Kuuma linja (Hotline) and Helsinki Fat Clay.
-Founded in 2006, Artists O seeks to act as a link between the designers’ association Ornamo and the Artists’ Association of Finland.
-The Hotline group, formed by six artists, promoted ceramic art around the turn of the millennium by organizing exhibitions in art museums across Finland.
-Helsinki Fat Clay was established in 2008 to promote Finnish ceramic art internationally.
+Johanna Rytkölä is founding member in several artists´ groups formed to promote ceramics as art.
+The group Helsinki Fat Clay was established in 2008 to promote Finnish ceramic art internationally.
 In 2012 the group was invited to present their works in the International Museum of Ceramics in Faenza, Italy.
+In 2019 Helsinki Fat Clay had an exhibition in Stockholm, Sweden.